iver56/cross-adaptive-audio/README.md

 ## Setup of this project

-* Clone this repository
+* Clone this repository: `git clone https://github.com/iver56/cross-adaptive-audio.git && cd cross-adaptive-audio`
 * Get a local settings file: `cp settings.py.example settings.py`
 * Create a settings file for your experiment(s): `cp experiment_settings.json.example experiment_settings.json`
-* Make sure that all dependencies are installed: `[sudo] pip install -r requirements.txt`
+* Make sure that all dependencies are installed: `sudo pip install -r requirements.txt`
-* Navigate to the node_server folder and run `npm install`
+* Install Node.js dependencies: `cd node_server && npm install && cd -`

 ## Example commands

 * `make test` (run all tests)
 * `python neuroevolution.py -i drums.wav synth.wav -g 15 -p 20` (run the evolutionary algorithm for 15 generations with a population of 20)
 * `python list_all_features.py` (list all analyzers and the features they offer)
-* `python fitness_evaluator.py -i drums.wav synth.wav` (print a number that represents the similarity between drums.wav and synth.wav)
 * `make clean` (remove data written during an experiment)
 * `make prepare-ramdisk` (ensure that directories are present in the RAM disk.
 Copy audio input files and the web-based visualization system)
 * `make serve` (start a server for a web client that can interactively visualize the experiment data)